santy-gegenschatz/The-Summer-Store/README.md

-# Backend-Repository
+# The Summer Store
-A repository with work that represents a fully functional ecommerce backend.
+The Summer Store is a straightforward ecommerce backend.
 It includes several RESTful API's, each of them working with different containers and data persistency methods.
+Features include: authentication, cart, purchase history, realtime updates, admin panel and more.

 ## Quick Start
 1) Git clone
-2) cd Entregable-25
-3) npm i
+2) npm i
-4) nodemon app.js
+3) nodemon app.js

 ## Features
 - **Authentication:** Users can register and login.